 Additionally, choosing the right trustee is equally important.
 This person, or entity, is the one in charge of distributing the funds or assets as the trust instructs.
 Filling this role with someone who is trustworthy and has your child’s best interest at heart is deeply important.

 At this stage, it may be too soon to tell whether your child will become a financially responsible adult.
 Who you choose as the child’s trustee is extremely important, as they will be managing the trust funds and overseeing the child’s financial future.
 Consider creating a lifetime trust or a trust that distributes through the child’s early adult years – until they have a good understanding of how to manage themselves and their financial health.

 Once your child reaches their teenage years, you will have a better idea about their maturity, spending habits, and their general direction in life.
 Still, many teens and young adults are not prepared to handle a large sum of money at a young age.
 To deter excess spending and to encourage certain life choices (ex: graduation, starting a business, purchasing a home), a parent might consider creating a trust with multiple disbursements based on age or life events.

-Have Additional Questions?
+Have Additional Questions about Georgia Child Inheritance laws?
 Contact the Estate Planning Team at Siedentopf Law

 As with many aspects of estate planning, creating an inheritance trust for your child is a balance of protecting their basic interests while also providing them the means to grow and prosper.
 Having a skilled attorney guide you through this planning process gives peace of mind.
 A good guide and advocate knows which questions to ask and which tools best address your concerns.
 We know that you only want what is best for your child and we can help you achieve that through good estate planning.